Dear Parents and Guardians,

-Hello and welcome to eighth grade on Team UCLA!
-I will be your child’s English teacher this year and am so excited to begin this amazing journey.
-As we devour and dissect various delicious pieces of literature, I will be working primarily on growing your child’s listening, speaking, reading, writing, and critical thinking capacities while also weaving in various technology skills.
+Hello and welcome to eighth grade on Team TOGO!
+I will be your child’s English teacher this year and am excited about beginning this amazing journey.
+As we devour and dissect various delicious pieces of literature, I will be working primarily to build your child’s listening, speaking, reading, writing, and critical thinking capacities while also weaving in various technological skills.
 Our focus this year is to infuse in all of our children a growth mindset that centers on the idea that improving one’s understanding and skills, not merely acquiring good grades, is the desired outcome.
 Therefore, milestones that mark progress will be recognized and celebrated.
-We need and want our children to be constantly striving to seek their own personal best.
+We need and want our children to strive constantly to seek their own personal best.

 Helpful hints to share with your child:

 Participate!
 There are countless activities on campus for students to be involved in, such as Husky Fridays (wear your blue), Team Spirit Days (wear either your team t-shirt or a blue one), before school and after-school clubs, dances, etc. Students who get involved feel connected.
 Students who feel connected experience greater success and confidence in school.

 Show respect!
 Students who are respectful (follow school rules, demonstrate good character, are on time to class, have supplies, care about others, show friendliness) find themselves respected by others too.

 Be prepared!
-Bring a CHARGED chromebook, single subject spiral notebook for English only, notebook paper, 2 pencils, pencil sharpener or extra mechanical lead, 1 blue or black pens, 4 highlighters (preferably in different colors), 1 red or other colored pen to class daily to be ready for any given task.
+Students need to bring a CHARGED Chromebook, a folder set apart for English papers, loose notebook paper, 2 pencils, pencil sharpener or extra mechanical lead, 1 blue or black pen, 4 highlighters (preferably in different colors), and 1 red colored pen daily.

 Ask for help!
-I am available to tutor after school most days Tuesday through Thursday and before school by appointment only or in Period 0 (Advisory Class) T-F. If you need to contact me, the best way is via email at firstname.lastname@example.org.
-Please note time is given in class for students to record weekly homework assignments in their planners and that most homework and instructions can be found in Google Classroom.
-There is also a section for comments and questions in Google classroom—when a student posts, I am immediately notified.
+I am available to tutor before school T-F from 8:30-9:00 by appointment only or in Period 0 (Advisory Class) T-F. If you need to contact me, the best way is via email at email@example.com.
+Please note that time is given in class for students to record weekly homework assignments in their planners and that most homework and instructions can be found in Google Classroom.
+There is also a section for comments and questions within Google classroom, and when a student posts, I am immediately notified.
 I make every effort to answer questions as soon as possible.
 Please refer to Google Classroom and Q/Zangle for updates on academic progress.

 Be prompt with work!
-Students will be expected to turn work in on time, but should that not happen, students will have five days to complete it for ½ credit provided that the work is done well.
+Students will be expected to turn in work on time, but should that not happen, students will be given 3 passes each trimester to use in case of emergencies.
 Please note that computer difficulties are not an excuse for a student not meeting a deadline.
-While it is unfortunate, students need to get into the habit of completing their work several days prior to a deadline.
+While it is unfortunate, students need to get into the habit of completing their work prior to a deadline.
 Some exceptions to this policy are students who were either absent or who have an official district document allowing for extra time.
 For every day absent, a student will have one extra day to finish missing work.

 Be here!
 Attendance is critical!
-But should your child ever be absent, please note that he or she is responsible for getting missed assignments and arranging for make-up quizzes and tests.
-This can be done either before school T-F from 8:30-9:00 by appointment only or, even better, in Period 0 on the day of his/her return.
-If your child will be absent for more than three days, please know that you can request homework to be sent to the front office for parent pick-up in order to prevent your child from falling too far behind.
+But should your child be absent, please note that he or she is responsible for getting missed assignments and arranging for make-up quizzes and tests.
+This can be done either before school T-F from 8:30-9:00 by appointment only or, even better, in Period 0 (Advisory Class) T-F. If your child will be absent for more than three days, please know that you can request homework to be sent to the front office for parent pick-up in order to prevent your child from falling too far behind.

 Communicating is the key to a successful 8th grade year; therefore, if at any time you have any questions or concerns, please do not hesitate to contact me.
 It is going to be a great year!
 Hope to see you at our Back to School Night which is scheduled for Wednesday, September 13 from 5:30 to 7:30 PM.
 Please mark your calendars.

 8th GRADE ENGLISH CURRICULUM:

-Our text is Holt Literature for 8th Grade.
-We will read short stories, plays, informational materials, and poems in this anthology.
+Our main texts include Holt Literature for 8th Grade, StudySync, and iReady.
+We will be reading short stories, plays, informational materials, famous speeches, excerpts of well-known texts, and poems.

 Students will be writing a lot this semester.
 We will be studying various types of writing including: